Share this Recipe

 To make the soffritto, heat two tablespoons of olive oil over medium heat in a large frying pan.
 Add the onion and saute gently for about 2 minutes.
 Add the garlic and parsley and continue to saute until the onions are soft and slightly coloured and the parsley is dark; about 10-15 minutes.
 If your pan is starting to look to dry and the onions are getting too much direct heat, add a splash of olive oil and reduce the heat a little.
 Don't try to rush the soffritto, as you'll end up burning the onions and garlic and ruining the flavour.

 Add peas and asparagus to the soffritto and saute 3-4 minutes.
 Add fava beans, saute an additional 2 minutes.
 Add splash of pasta water to keep the sauce loose and moist.

-Combine pasta and sauce, add in the tomatoes to the hot pasta and let them stand for a minute or two to soften and cook slightly.
-Serve, garnished with plenty of freshly ground black pepper and reggiano-parmigiano cheese.
+Combine pasta and sauce, then add the tomatoes to the hot pasta and let them stand for a minute or so to allow them to soften and cook slightly.
+Serve, garnished with plenty of freshly ground black pepper and Reggiano-Parmigiano cheese.